NJSBA Annual Meeting: Daily Educational Programming Schedule

 Moderator/Speaker:

-Robert J. Brass, Esq., Of Counsel, Dughi, Hewit & Domalewski, PC
+Robert J. Brass, Esq., Dughi, Hewit & Domalewski, PC

 Speakers:

-Johanna Barba Jones, Esq., Director, Office of Attorney Ethics
+Johanna Barba Jones, Esq., Office of Attorney Ethics

 James J. Gerrow, Jr., Esq., Persiano Law Office

-Joseph A. Giordano, Esq., Office of Attorney General
+Joseph A. Giordano, Esq., NJ Division of Criminal Justice

 THURSDAY, MAY 15